FraunhoferIWES/foxes/docs/source/models.rst

 Turbine type models can also be based on other input data, e.g. `cp` instead of power, or other input files.
-The list of available turbine type classes can be found :ref:`here<foxes.models.turbine_types>` in the API.
+The list of available turbine type classes can be found in the :doc:`turbine types API <_autoapi/foxes/models/turbine_types/index>`.

+.. _wake-models:

 Wake models
 -----------
 Wake models compute wake deltas for flow quantities in the wake.
 Wind speed deficits and turbulence intensity deltas are often computed by two separate wake models, but could also stem from a single model.

-The wake model classes can be found :ref:`here in the API<foxes.models.wake_models>`.
+The wake model classes can be found in the :doc:`wake models API <api_wake_models>`.
 They are organized into three sub-packages, according to their purpose and target variables:

-* :ref:`wind<foxes.models.wake_models.wind>`: Wind deficit models, computing negative deltas for the wind speed variable `WS`,
+* :doc:`wind <_autoapi/foxes/models/wake_models/wind/index>`: Wind deficit models, computing negative deltas for the wind speed variable `WS`,
-* :ref:`ti<foxes.models.wake_models.ti>`: Positive wake deltas acting on the variable `TI`, modelling the turbulence increase within the wake region,
+* :doc:`ti <_autoapi/foxes/models/wake_models/ti/index>`: Positive wake deltas acting on the variable `TI`, modelling the turbulence increase within the wake region,
-* :ref:`induction<foxes.models.wake_models.induction>`: Individual turbine induction models acting as wind speed deltas, which, in combination, model wind farm blockage effects.
+* :doc:`induction <_autoapi/foxes/models/wake_models/induction/index>`: Individual turbine induction models acting as wind speed deltas, which, in combination, model wind farm blockage effects.

 Note that `wind` and `ti` wake models affect downstream turbines, while `induction` models mainly affect upstream and stream-orthogonal turbines.
 During calulations, a list of wake models is expected, so in principle, a wind deficit model, a TI wake model and a turbine induction model can be combined.
-If an induction model is included in the list of model selections, the :ref:`Iterative algorithm` has to be applied.
+If an induction model is included in the list of model selections, the :doc:`Iterative algorithm <api_algorithms_iterative>` has to be applied.

 All wake model classes are implemented according to their mathematical nature, i.e., if applicable, they are derived from one of the following types:

-* :ref:`DistSlicedWakeModel<foxes.models.wake_models.DistSlicedWakeModel>`: The wake delta depends on the wake frame coordinate `x` differently than on `(y, z)`, e.g., the `x` dependency can be factorized.
+* :class:`DistSlicedWakeModel<foxes.models.wake_models.DistSlicedWakeModel>`: The wake delta depends on the wake frame coordinate `x` differently than on `(y, z)`, e.g., the `x` dependency can be factorized.
-* :ref:`AxisymmetricWakeModel<foxes.models.wake_models.AxisymmetricWakeModel>`: Dist-sliced wake with axial symmetry, i.e., the wake can be described by `x` and a radial wake frame coordinate `r`.
+* :class:`AxisymmetricWakeModel<foxes.models.wake_models.AxisymmetricWakeModel>`: Dist-sliced wake with axial symmetry, i.e., the wake can be described by `x` and a radial wake frame coordinate `r`.
-* :ref:`GaussianWakeModel<foxes.models.wake_models.GaussianWakeModel>`: Axisymmetric wake that follows a Gaussian function, where the standard deviation `sigma(x)` depends on `x` only.
+* :class:`GaussianWakeModel<foxes.models.wake_models.GaussianWakeModel>`: Axisymmetric wake that follows a Gaussian function, where the standard deviation `sigma(x)` depends on `x` only.
-* :ref:`TopHatWakeModel<foxes.models.wake_models.TopHatWakeModel>`: Axisymmetric wake that is independent of `r` within the top-hat shape, and zero outside.
+* :class:`TopHatWakeModel<foxes.models.wake_models.TopHatWakeModel>`: Axisymmetric wake that is independent of `r` within the top-hat shape, and zero outside.

 The reasoning behind this is that the partial wakes models can then build upon the underlying shape of the wake.

 Wake superposition is part of the responsibility of the wake model.
-Most models expect a choice of the underlying :ref:`wake superposition model<foxes.models.wake_superpositions>` in their constructor, in terms of their respective name in the :ref:`model book<The model book>`.
+Most models expect a choice of the underlying :doc:`wake superposition model <_autoapi/foxes/models/wake_superpositions/index>` in their constructor, in terms of their respective name in the model book.
 Examples are `ws_linear` for linear wind deficit superposition, or `ti_quadratic` for quadratic TI wake increase superposition.

-The list of wake model name templates in the :ref:`default model book<The model book>` is long, but that is mainly due to variations of various constructor argument choices.
+The list of wake model name templates in the default model book is long, but that is mainly due to variations of various constructor argument choices.
 Typical examples are

 * `Jensen_<superposition>_[wake_k]`: The classic Jensen wind deficit model,